 Although hormonal and medical contraceptives have some benefits, they disrupt the female body and limit naturalness.
 The body becomes confused, and the natural cycle is manipulated.
 Avoiding hormonal contraceptives helps to find a natural menstrual cycle, connect more with the moon, and thus come into harmony.

 Tune into the moon through certain rituals.
 You can perform certain new and full moon rituals for yourself or with other women to fully tune into each phase of the moon.
-New moon is an ideal time to refocus, reflect, set new goals and start something.
+The new moon is an ideal time to refocus, reflect, set new goals and start something.
 It is especially good for manifesting and planting new seeds.
-Full moon represents a time of expansion, completion and letting go.
+The full moon represents a time of expansion, completion and letting go.
 Creative rituals such as intuitive painting or vision boarding can support you in your transformation.
 You can also write down all your goals, thoughts and desires from your rituals in your journal and watch them evolve and come to fruition.

 When women begin to see the year as a sequence of repeating cycles, they are able to give appropriate attention and energy to the appropriate phases of the cycle.
 In this way, the workload can be managed at a high level of performance throughout the year.
 In the traditional sense, a menstrual cycle “synchronized” with the moon means that menstruation occurs during the new moon phase.
 Both phases are associated with new beginnings, which is why they are naturally synchronized.
 However, you can also menstruate during the full moon or during one of the other phases of the moon.
 Each phase and combination has different effects.
 It is beneficial to find out what effect it has on you and how you can receive and use the unique energies of the moon for yourself.